racoon0406/P4_DBproject/DB_M1/README.md

     ```bash
     make stop
     ```
-   To delete all `.pcaps`, build files, and logs:
+   To delete all `.pcap` files, build files, and logs:
     ```bash
     make clean
     ```